"Despite the road conditions, our drivers and the vehicles used gave us a feeling of confidence. A very good first impression of Nepal- excellent."

 At just over 7 hours driving time from Thimphu, Trongsa stands in the very centre of Bhutan.
 The only route east-west route through the country passes through this town and it holds a formidable location.
 The Trongsa Dzong is the longest in the country, built on different levels into a hillside rich in trees and greenery.

-Also in Trongsa, the Ta Dzong is a watchtower overlooking the Trongsa Dzong, housing a
+Also in Trongsa, the Ta Dzong is a watchtower overlooking the Trongsa Dzong, housing a museum of Buddhist art and Royal Family information.
+Trongsa is from where the Royal family originate.

 Slightly further east, the Bumthang Region is considered the spiritual heartland of the country and is the home of many important Nyingmapa saints.
 It is made up of four valleys, and is informally known as the Bumthang Valley (known more precisely as Chokhor Valley – one of the four).
 Attractions include Jakar Dzong, various monasteries and temples dating back as far as the seventh century.
 Bumthang is particularly well known however for its many opportunities for a wide range of walks and treks from.
 These can range from just a few hours long, to multi-day overnight routes, all of which give you a great opportunity to explore typical rural Bhutan.